fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 	- Postorder Traversal - Left, Right, Root

-	3. AVL Tree - A type of binary search tree where the difference in height between the left and right subtrees of each node is at most one.
+	3. **AVL Tree** - A type of binary search tree where the difference in height between the left and right subtrees of each node is at most one.
 The AVL tree is used to maintain the balance of the tree.
-The AVL tree is used in applications where the height of the tree needs to be minimized, such as in databases, etc.
+This balance ensures the tree's height remains O(log n).
+The AVL tree is used in applications where the height of the tree needs to be minimized to perform insertions, deletions, and searches in O(log n) time complexity, such as in databases, etc.

-	4. Red-Black Tree - A type of binary search tree where each node is colored red or black.
-The red-black tree is used to maintain the balance of the tree.
-The red-black tree is used in applications where the height of the tree needs to be minimized, such as in databases, etc.
+	4. **Red-Black Tree** - A type of binary search tree where each node is colored red or black.
+Red-black trees do not maintain a strict height balance like AVL trees but provide a "good enough" balance.
+This makes insertion and deletion operations faster (compared to AVL trees), which can require more rotations.
+As a result, red-black trees are often used in many libraries (like std::map in C++).
+The red-black tree is used in applications where the height of the tree needs to be minimized to perform fast insertions, deletions, and searches such as in associative containers like std::map, sets etc.

 	5. B-Tree - A type of tree where each node can have more than two children.
-The B-tree is used to maintain the balance of the tree.
-The B-tree is used in applications where the height of the tree needs to be minimized, such as in databases, etc.
+B-Trees are used in databases and filesystems due to their ability to handle multiple children where the cost of accessing data (on disk) is high, and it's important to minimize the number of disk accesses by keeping more data in each node.
+B-Trees are particularly good for minimizing disk reads.

 	6. **Trie (Prefix Tree)** - A trie is a type of tree where each node represents a character.
 The trie is used to store strings.
-The trie is used in applications where the search for strings is important, such as in dictionaries, etc.
+Tries are used to store strings efficiently, especially when dealing with prefix searches, like autocomplete or dictionary search.
+Tries take up more space than binary search trees, as each node typically represents a single character, but they are highly efficient for operations like prefix-based lookups.

 	7. **Segment Tree** - A segment tree is a type of tree where each node represents a range of elements.
-The segment tree is used to perform range queries on an array.
-The segment tree is used in applications where range queries are important, such as in databases, etc.
+The segment tree is used to perform range queries (like sum, minimum, maximum) efficiently.
+Each node represents a range of elements, and it can answer range queries in O(log n) time.
+They allow both point updates and range queries in O(log n) time, but the preprocessing time is O(n).
+Segment trees take up O(2n) space.
+Ideal for situations requiring dynamic range queries, such as in competitive programming, etc.

-	8. Fenwick Tree - A Fenwick tree is a type of tree where each node represents a range of elements.
-The Fenwick tree is used to perform range queries on an array.
-The Fenwick tree is used in applications where range queries are important, such as in databases, etc.
+	8. Fenwick Tree( Binary Indexed Tree(BIT) ) - A Fenwick tree is a type of tree where each node represents a range of elements.
+Fenwick trees allow for efficient point updates and prefix sum queries in O(log n).
+Fenwick trees are slightly simpler to code than segment trees, but they cannot handle arbitrary range queries like a segment tree.
+They are better suited for problems where you only need to compute prefix sums or perform single point updates.

 		Segment tree -